 Examples of benefits that prevent earnings-related allowance being granted include

-- maternity, paternity and parental allowance
+- pregnancy allowance and parental allowance

 - rehabilitation allowance